Electrical Engineering

 Math/Science Elective

-The math/science elective may be CS-211, or any course with a BIOL, CHEM, EP, MATH, PHYS prefix, except MATH-100 and EP-235.
+The math/science elective may be CS-211, or any course with a BIOL, CHEM, EP, MATH, or PHYS prefix, except MATH-100 and EP-235.

 Technical Electives

-A technical elective may be any course with an BIOL, CE, CHEM, CHME, CS, EE, EP, IME, MATH, MECH or PHYS prefix, BUSN-303, BUSN-304, and MGMT-419, except EE-212, EP-235, and MATH-100,
+A technical elective may be any course numbered 200-level and above with a BIOL, CE, CHEM, CHME, CS, EE, IME, MATH, MECH, or PHYS prefix that is not used to complete core degree requirements.
+Additionally, CS-101, CS-102, BUSN-303, BUSN-304, and MGMT-419 also qualify as technical electives.

 Representative Program